Patrick Reading

-Patrick James Reading (born 29 May 1999) is a Scottish professional footballer who plays for Ayr United, as a left-back.
+Patrick James Reading (born 29 May 1999) is a Scottish professional footballer who plays as a left-back for club Partick Thistle.

 Club career

+Stevenage

 Reading spent his youth career at Middlesbrough, before he joined Stevenage on 31 January 2020.
+Reading made his Stevenage debut, playing the full 90 minutes in a 2–1 loss to Exeter City in League Two.

 He was released by Stevenage at the end of the 2019–20 season.

+Ayr United

 In July 2020 he signed a two-year deal with Ayr United.

+Reading scored his first goal for Ayr United in January 2021, in a 3–2 away defeat to Queen of the South.

+In May 2022 Reading signed a two year extension to his deal with Ayr United.

+On 24 May 2024, Reading signed a further two year extension to his Ayr United contract, extending his deal until 2026.